Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Numerical results

-Figures \ref{fig:5area}-\ref{fig:7area} provide snapshots of area densities for 5, 6, and 7 sides grains at time $t = 5.364 \times 10^{-6}$.
-The Kolmogorov-Smirnov (KS) distances comparing particle models against the level set model in Table \ref{table:metrics} are for normalized distributions, as we have already compared total numbers by examining coarsening rates.
-For the level set method, area densities for 5, 6, and 7 sided grains have modes at positive values, and tend to zero as areas approach zero.
+Figures \ref{fig:totarea}-\ref{fig:7areacorr} provide snapshots of relative area densities for remaining grains at time $t = 5.364 \times 10^{-6}$.
+Relative area distributions were also considered in \cite{barmak2006remarks}, but we also include relative areas of grains with 5, 6, and 7 sides.
+The Kolmogorov-Smirnov (KS) distances comparing particle models against the level set model are given in Table \ref{table:metrics}.
+For the level set method, area densities for 5, 6, and 7-sided grains have modes at positive values and tend to zero as areas approach zero.
 In contrast, densities for 5-sided grains for all particle models appear to be strictly decreasing.
-Positive modes also appear for 6-sided grains, but densities do not tend to zero as grain area approaches zero.
-Modulo a scaling by total number, area densities for 7-sided grains have the greatest similarity in shape between particle and level set models.
-This similarity is reflected in the KS distances given in Table \ref{table:metrics}.
-Comparing KS distances after incorporating correlated weights does not reveal any clear trends, as accuracy appears to increase for all models for 7-sided grains, decrease in all models for 6-sided grains, and offer mixed results for 5-sided grains.
+Positive modes appear for 6-sided grains, but densities for particle systems do not tend to zero as grain area approaches zero.
+Despite the similar shape of the level set and the ND model under both correlated and uncorrelated weights, the KS distance for 7-sided grains is larger than those of 5 and 6-sided grains.
+This is likely due to the sensitivity of the KS distance for distributions which are concentrated at a single value.
+We also note that expect for 5-sided grains under the PD and RD models, adding correlations increases the KS distance.